ururk/skyline-clone/README.md

 This (tiny) project was created to get past some shortcomings of the [GitHub-generated skyline](https://skyline.github.com) stl:

   1. Minize errors in file geometry
-  2. Create printable file in most slicers without need for repair
+  2. Create printable file for most slicers without need for repair
   3. Allow end-users to customize the output

 ## Requirements